#Election2020 Joe Biden Wins Arizona To Become First Democrat To Flip State Blue In 24 Years

 The ghost of John McCain haunting Donald Trump’s re-election hopes is delicious in the most 2020 way ever.

-Word on the tweets that Trump and his campaign bootlickers were BIG pissed when his loyal media liars at Fox News called Arizona for Biden according to CNN’s Jim Acosta saying, “Trump advisers say campaign is furious with Fox for its Arizona call for Biden, an indication of how much was riding on the state.
+Word on the tweets that Trump and his campaign bootlickers were BIG pissed when his loyal media liars at Fox News called Arizona for Biden according to CNN’s Jim Acosta saying, “Trump advisers say the campaign is furious with Fox for its Arizona call for Biden, an indication of how much he was riding on the state.
 “Words cannot describe the anger,” the adviser said.”

 Aw, poor thang.